Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 matplotlib: Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.

-pathib: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.
+pathib module: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.

-Pandas: For working w/ dataframes.
+pandas package: For working w/ dataframes.

 Pydub: Used in data augmentation. pydub.AudioSegment for extracting samples and metadata from a sound file, splitting an audio file into parts, and merging various files together.